 Liquid food coloring can be added to the pot or kneaded into the cooled dough.
 It’s best to add your coloring one drop at a time.
 Doing so will help you achieve the desired color and may help to keep the dough from getting too sticky.
 If you find yourself in the situation where your dough did become sticker than anticipated, adding a bit more rice flour may help.

-Allergy-friendly play-doh for younger children who may want to eat the playdough!
+Allergy-friendly playdough for younger children who may want to eat it!

 As an added bonus, it’s super easy to make.

 - 2/3 cup arrowroot powder (or organic corn starch)

 - 1 1/4 cups rice flour